ITF(Industry Task Force) Association

 A working group to address challenges associated with psychological injury claims from both employer and WCB perspectives was convened in June 2020.
 As a result of these discussions, changes to WCB processes, development of new procedures and guidelines, and training for WCB staff was undertaken to facilitate better collaboration and management of these challenging claims.

 WCB Policy Consultation Advisory Group (PCAG)

 Throughout the 2017 WCB Review, the ITF was steadfast in expressing the view there was a need for increased accountability and stakeholder consultation going forward.
-These recommendations were accepted and the PCAG has been established as a pilot in 2019.
+These recommendations were accepted and the PCAG was established in 2019.
 The purpose of the PCAG is to provide input and advice to the WCB Policy Committee process, and to work with their respective communities to provide updates about WCB initiatives and bring forward issues of significance.
-The ITF Association has been asked to designate the employer representatives for this group.
-The Alberta Federation of Labour has been asked to designate the labour representatives
+The ITF Association was asked to designate members to serve as the employer representatives for this group.
+The Alberta Federation of Labour has designated the labour representatives.

 Employer Appeal Consultation and Representation

-ITF made it a priority for several years to secure WCB appeal advisory services for Alberta employers.
-As a direct result of our continued advocacy and discussions with WCB, the Employer Appeals Consulting Service (EAC) was introduced to help employers seeking advice or assistance in initiating an appeal of a WCB claim decision.
-ITF continued advocating for improved services during the 2017 review and small to medium sized employers will now be provided with additional access to Appeals Advisors through the new Fair Practices Office.
-Services provided by the Employer Appeals Consulting Service within the WCB will continue to be available to all employers.
+ITF made it a priority for several years to secure WCB appeal advisory services for Alberta employers, which led to introduction of the Employer Appeals Consulting Service (EAC).
+ITF continued advocating for improved services during the 2017 review and employers and workers are now be provided with equal access to services through the Fair Practices Office.
+As a direct result of our continued advocacy and discussions, the initial restriction of services to employers with 100 or fewer workers has recently been lifted.
+Services provided by the Employer Appeals Consulting Service within the WCB continue to be available to all employers.